Books

 Emergency Services

 Unfortunately, as a therapist in private practice I am unable to offer an emergency service.
-However, if you are experiencing a mental health crisis and feel the need for immediate emergency support you have a number of options.
+However, if you are experiencing a mental health crisis and feel the need for immediate emergency support you have a number of options listed below.
 This kind of distress may involve:

-• Call 999 emergency services if you are in a life-threatening situation (yours or someone else's).
-Alternatively, you can go to Accident and Emergency if you have serious concern for your immediate safety.
-There is an on-call psychiatrist at the Bristol Royal Infirmary who you can ask to see in an emergency.
+- Call 999 emergency services if you are in a life-threatening situation (yours or someone else's).
+Alternatively, you can go to Accident and Emergency at your local hospital if you have serious concern for your immediate safety.
+A & E staff will provide immediate support.